 The lost soul then affirms that he/she believes that Jesus was raised from the dead and confesses to being a sinner and then the reader pronounces that the person is saved.

 These are beautiful prayers.
 I don't want to begin to take away anything from anybody that has brought them closer to Jesus.
 On the contrary, I am hoping and praying that this writing will only add on to your walk with Him.
-Unfortunately, the affirmations to these prayers will leave you unsaved, which is akin to only having a spiritual "salvage title".
-If you want a spiritually "clear title", allowing you to go to heaven and spend eternity with Jesus, you must obey the Gospel of Jesus Christ (1 Corinthians 15:1-4), you must be born again (John 3:3-5).
+Unfortunately, the affirmations of "sinner's prayers" will leave you unsaved, which is akin to only having a spiritual "salvage title".
+If we want a spiritually "clear title", allowing us to go to heaven and spend eternity with Jesus, we must obey the Gospel of Jesus Christ (1 Corinthians 15:1-4), by obeying Acts 2:38 so we can be born again and get access to the Kingdom of Heaven (John 3:3-5).

 Notice that in either of the sinner's prayers above, "believe" is the key or operative word.
 It is absolutely true, without belief you will never get to heaven.
 If you believe, Jesus said you would also: